zhill/enterprise-docs/content/docs/quickstart/enabling_windows.md

     ```

-1. Configure the policy engine to use the deployed feed service instead of the hosted feed service
+1. Configure the policy engine to use the deployed feed service instead of the hosted feed service, and enable the microsoft feed by uncommenting the ANCHORE_FEEDS_MICROSOFT_ENABLED variable

     Ensure the following environment variables are set in the docker-compose.yaml file: